mohanakannan9/container-service/docs/container-launch-from-ui.md

     * explicitly enabled/disabled on the project,
     * whether the project allows launching commands that aren't explicitly enabled,
     * whether the user has permissions to launch commands on this project
-* "What can be launched on this object?" - Each command wrapper's `wrapperContext` list contains XSI types on which the wrapper can be launched.
+* "What can be launched on this object?" - Each command wrapper's `context` list contains XSI types on which the wrapper can be launched.
 We can check whether the XSI type from the request is in the list for each command wrapper.
-However, we must also check "child types"; if the request comes in with an XSI type `"xnat:mrSessionData"` and a command wrapper's `wrapperContext` contains `"xnat:imageSessionData"`, that must be considered a match because `"xnat:mrSessionData"` **is** an `"xnat:imageSessionData"`.
+However, we must also check "child types"; if the request comes in with an XSI type `"xnat:mrSessionData"` and a command wrapper's `context` contains `"xnat:imageSessionData"`, that must be considered a match because `"xnat:mrSessionData"` **is** an `"xnat:imageSessionData"`.

-These two filters are independent, and could be applied in either order.
-I'm not sure which should be applied first.
-Both are well-suited to being cached; we could cache high-level API functions that loop over all commands—"what can launch on project `"XYZ"`?", "what can launch on an `"xnat:fooBarData"`?"—or lower-level API functions that operate on a single command wrapper—"can wrapper `"Bar"` be launched on project `"XYZ"`?", "can wrapper `"Bar"` be launched on an `"xnat:foBarData"`?"
-I guess I will experiment and see if either ordering is demonstrably slower or faster.

 ## Response

-An array of objects, each containing summary information about a single command wrapper that can be used to launch a container.
+An array of objects, each containing summary information about a single command + wrapper pair that can be used to launch a container.
 I.e., an array of the form:

     [
       {
           "command-id": 0,
           "command-name": "foo",
+          "command-description": "A foo command",
           "wrapper-id": 0,
           "wrapper-name": "bar",
+          "wrapper-description": "A foo that bars",
           "enabled": true,
           "image-name": "xnat/foo",
           "image-type": "docker",
-          "external-input-name": "alpha"
+          "root-element-name": "alpha"
       },
       {
           "command-id": 1,
           "command-name": "boo",
+          "command-description": "A scary ghost command!",
           "wrapper-id": 12,
           "wrapper-name": "berry",
-          "enabled": false,
+          "wrapper-description": "A breakfast cereal for children.
+See https://en.wikipedia.org/wiki/Monster_cereals.", "enabled": false,
           "image-name": "xnat/bar",
           "image-type": "singularity",
-          "external-input-name": "omega"
+          "root-element-name": "omega"
       },
       ...
     ]

+Most of the entries here are self-explanitory; the only one that bears explanation is `"root-element-name"`.
+The value of this field is the name of the wrapper's sole external input.
+(Recall that, if a wrapper has more than one external input, it will not be considered available to launch from the UI.
+[See note.](#caveat)) It is called the "root element" here because it can be used as the root of a tree of inputs, each deriving their value from some property of this input or one of its descendant inputs.
+Later, when a request is made to [get a launch UI](#create-a-launch-ui), the name used here will be used as a key, and will be given a value which is the ID of some XNAT object.

-# Create a Launch UI
+# UI Step 2: Create a Launch UI

-Once a user clicks some button or submits some form or whatever saying "Yes, I would like to launch command wrapper `foo-sandwich`", the UI initiates the next step in the launch flow.
-At this stage it knows a particular command wrapper the user wants to launch on a particular XNAT object.
-It will need to request more information from the container service, which it will use to render the launch UI.
+Once a user clicks a button saying "Launch container `foo-bar`" and signals their intent to launch a container, the UI initiates the next step in the launch flow.
+At this stage it knows which particular command wrapper the user wants to launch, and which particular XNAT object they wish to use as an input.
+The UI will need to request more information from the container service, which it will use to render the launch UI.

 ## Request

 ### REST Endpoint

 This is another simple `GET`.
+Most often, the user will be within some project context, and the UI will request the API:

+    GET /xapi/projects/{project}/commands/{id}/wrappers/{name}/launch

+Alternatively, if the wrapper ID is known, this API can be used:

+    GET /xapi/projects/{project}/wrappers/{id}/launch

+Those APIs will use any project-level configuration that exists.
+This allows each project to customize the default parameters of the command and wrapper to suit their data.

+If, instead, one wishes to eschew the project-level configuration and use only the site-wide configuration, one can request one of

+    GET /xapi/commands/{id}/wrappers/{name}/launch

+or

-    GET /xapi/commands/{id}/wrappers/{id or name}/launch
+    GET /xapi/wrappers/{id}/launch

 ### Query Params

-Required params:

-* *`id`* - The unique identifier of the XNAT object on which the container will be launched
+The query parameters should contain a value for whichever wrapper parameter was listed as `"root-element-name"` on the [commands available](#what-can-i-launch-here) response.

+The best practice for these values is to use REST-style identifiers.
+This means that, instead of using an object's ID as the parameter value (say `XNAT_E00001` for a session) you would use the REST path (`/experiments/XNAT_E00001`).
+While that isn't strictly necessary for objects like project, subjects, and sessions, it is necessary for scans and resources which do not have globally unique identifiers.

+#### Examples

+    Request
+        GET /xapi/commands/available
+    Params
+        project: foo
+        xsiType: xnat:imageSessionData

+    Response
+        [{..., "wrapper-id": 1, ..., "root-element-name": "a-parameter", ...}]

+    Request
+        GET /xapi/projects/foo/wrappers/1/launch
+    Params
+        a-parameter: /experiments/XNAT_E00001

+    Request
+        GET /xapi/commands/available
+    Params
+        project: foo
+        xsiType: xnat:imageScanData

+    Response
+        [{..., "wrapper-id": 2, ..., "root-element-name": "input-scan", ...}]

+    Request
+        GET /xapi/projects/foo/wrappers/2/launch
+    Params
+        input-scan: /experiments/XNAT_E00001/scans/1

 ## Backend Processing

 The backend will do what I call the "pre-launch".
-This involves going through all the command and command wrapper inputs, and using the provided XNAT objects' properties to stick values into the inputs.
+This involves going through all the command and command wrapper inputs, and using the provided XNAT object's properties to stick values into the inputs.

 Assumptions:

 * If any command wrapper inputs are `required`, and are not one of the "simple" types—string, boolean, number—and we can't derive some value for them given the context we have, then we can return an error.
 * There can be inputs with multiple potential matches.
 This will not be considered a failure, as the user will have a chance to resolve the ambiguity in the launch UI.

-TODO: Expand this section.
+Command resolution is a topic that deserves its own documentation, but that has not yet been written.

 ## Response

-The response will contain information that the UI can parse and can use to drive the creation of a container launch UI.
-This object is very vague in my mind right now.

-* It will probably contain all the same information in the initial "What commands can I launch here?" response.
-* It will also contain information about each parameter that will be used to launch the container.
-This can include things like:
-    * Name
-    * Description
-    * Value - pre-filled with either a default or a context-specific XNAT object ID
-    * Type - I'm not sure about this.
-On the backend I track types like string, boolean, number, but also XNAT object types like project, subject, session, scan, etc. I don't know if the UI will find those types useful or not.

-I have a lot of unanswered questions about this object.
-Let's use an example command wrapper that has one external input—a session—and two derived inputs—a scan under the session and a resource under the scan.

-* There will be a need to signal to the UI "there are multiple potential matches for this parameter, and the user must select one".
-Using the example, this would be if multiple scans on the session match whatever input matcher was defined on the command wrapper.
-If multiple scans could possibly be used but only one is allowed, the user will need to pick one.
-* There will be a need to signal that input choices are connected.
-Selecting a particular option for one input may constrain the options for another input, even to the point of determining the other input down to one unique option.
-Going back to the example, once the user has selected a scan, then the resource input should only show the resources under that particular scan.
-The user should not be able to select a resource from any scan other than the one they just selected.
-And what's more, it may well be that given the choice of a particular scan, only one resource matches the input matcher.
-That input would be fully determined, the one remaining resource option should be automatically selected, and the user doesn't need to choose any resource at all.

-TODO: Detail the structure of the object.
+The object that gets returned has summary information about the container to be launched, and a flattened version of the resolved parent-child input value tree.
+(There will eventually be a full document about command resolution and the input value tree, but currently there is not.)

+At the top level, the object is pretty simple.
+But there are several nested object types that can appear; they will each get their own section below.

+    {
+        "command-id": 0,
+        "command-name": "",
+        "command-description": "",
+        "wrapper-id": 0,
+        "wrapper-name": "",
+        "wrapper-description": "",
+        "image-name": "",
+        "image-type": "",  // Currently only "docker"
+        "inputs": {
+            "an input name": LaunchUiInput,
+            "a different input name": LaunchUiInput
+        }
+    }

+`LaunchUiInput` contains information about which input is this one's parent (if any) and which are this one's children (if any).

+    {
+        "label": "",
+        "description": "",
+        "advanced": "",
+        "required": "",
+        "parent": "",  // The name of this input's parent input "children": [""],  // The names of this input's children "ui": {
+            "a parent value": LaunchUiInputValuesAndType,
+            "another parent value": LaunchUiInputValuesAndType
+        }

+    }

+`LaunchUiInputValuesAndType`:

+    {
+        "values": ["a value", "another value"]
+        "type": one of "default", "text", "number", "boolean", "select", "hidden", or "static" }

+The reason this object is complex is that the relationship between values get a little hairy.
+For a given input it is not sufficient to list all the possible input values it can take.
+We have to list those values that are allowed _given that the input's parent takes a particular value_.

+Let's go through an example.
+Consider an input `A` which is a `Session`, and a child input `B` which is a `Scan`.
+Let's say `A` can take on two different values `/experiments/XNAT_E00001` and `/experiments/XNAT_E00002`.
+Now what about `B`'s values?
+In general, `B` might take on different possible values which depend on the value of `A`.
+So if `A`'s value is `/experiments/XNAT_E00001` then `B` might be `/experiments/XNAT_E00001/scans/1` or `/experiments/XNAT_E00001/scans/2`; if `A`'s value is `/experiments/XNAT_E00002` then `B` can only take the values `/experiments/XNAT_E00002/scans/1` or `/experiments/XNAT_E00002/scans/2`.

+We need the list of `LaunchUiInput` objects to express this complex relationship between parent value and child values.
+We don't want the UI to allow the user to select value `/experiments/XNAT_E00001` for input `A` and `/experiments/XNAT_E00002/scans/1` for input `B`.
+Those values refer to unrelated objects and aren't valid together.
+When the user selects a value for `A`, they should see only those values for `B` that are valid given the previous selection.

 ## UI

-The front end will need to parse through the response and use it to generate a UI that can launch a container.
+The UI parses the object and displays it to the user.

-TODO: A lot.

-# Launch a Container
+# UI Step 3: Launch a Container

 At this stage, the user has filled out a form with all the command's parameters and reviewed them.
 When the user submits the launch, the UI will POST that form.
 The backend will use it to launch a container.

 ## Request

-Something like
+The request to launch the container is identical to what was detailed above.
+Except that the user doesn't have to memorize all the IDs and parameters, because all that information was given to them step-by-step by the APIs.

+    Request (one of...)
+        POST /xapi/commands/{id}/wrappers/{id}/launch
+        POST /xapi/wrappers/{id}/launch
+        POST /xapi/projects/{project}/commands/{id}/wrappers/{id}/launch
-    POST /xapi/commands/{id}/wrappers/{id or name}/launch
+        POST /xapi/projects/{project}/wrappers/{id}/launch
+    Headers
-    Header: Content-type: application/json
+        Content-type: application/json
+    Body
-    Body: {"paramName": "paramValue", ...}
+        {"paramName": "paramValue", ...}

-This looks very similar, if not identical, to the launching API that we already have.
-That would not be optimal, because we would have to re-do all the effort that we did in the "pre-launch" phase.
-So how is this different?
-Something to think about.
+This looks very similar to the API to get the launch UI.
+The difference is that this API uses a `POST` rather than a `GET`.
+As such, the params can be formatted in JSON in the body of the request, rather than in the query params.
+(Though, full disclosure, if you don't want to use JSON you can put the param names and values into the query params on this `POST` request instead of in the body.
+That would make it even more similar to the `GET`.)

 ## Backend Processing

-At this point we have already done the first part of the as-currently-coded command resolution process: deriving the wrapper inputs from the XNAT objects.
-That is the "pre-resolution", and it was done in the last section when deriving the launch UI.
-Now we can accept the user's input and continue with the rest of the resolution: using the submitted values to satisfy the command's inputs, and fill out all the required launch items (command-line string, mounts, mounted files, environment variables, etc.).
+At this point we have already done the initial "pre-resolution" part of command resolution process: deriving the wrapper inputs from the XNAT objects.
+Now we can accept the user's final input values and continue with the rest of the resolution: using the submitted values to satisfy the command's inputs, and fill out all the required launch items (command-line string, mounts, mounted files, environment variables, etc.).

-The existing code to do this can, I think, stay mostly intact.

 ## Response

-The current REST API for launching a container just returns the container ID.
-I will continue doing that for now.
-But I would be open to changing that and returning whatever information the UI wants to display.
+The launch report contains a summary of what was launched and whether the launch was successful.
+If it was successful, the report contains the ID of the docker container that was launched; if not, it contains the error message that was received from docker or generated inside the container service during the resolution and launch process.

+    {
+        "command-id": 0,
+        "wrapper-id": 0,
+        "wrapper-name": "",  // Note that this may be blank if you requested the launch using only the wrapper ID "params": {
+            "some-param-name": "some-param-value"
+        },
+        "status": "success" or "failure",
+        "container-id": "a long hash",  // if "status" is "success" "message": "an error message"  // if "status" is "failure" }